BhaveshWagh/Learning_JavaScript/README.md

 ![Alt text](image-1.png)

-20 Asynchronous JavaScript Interview Questions and Answers Prepare for the types of questions you are likely to be asked when interviewing for a position where Asynchronous JavaScript will be used.
+# 20 Asynchronous JavaScript Interview Questions and Answers

+Prepare for the types of questions you are likely to be asked when interviewing for a position where Asynchronous JavaScript will be used.

-Interview Insights
-Published Aug 11, 2022
-Asynchronous JavaScript is a popular programming technique used to improve the performance of web applications.
+## Asynchronous JavaScript is a popular programming technique used to improve the performance of web applications.
 When applying for a position in web development, it is likely that employers will expect you to have a strong understanding and familiarity with asynchronous JavaScript.
 Understanding what asynchronous JavaScript questions you are most likely to encounter and how to properly answer them improves your chances of making a positive impression on the hiring manager.
 In this article, we discuss the most commonly asked asynchronous JavaScript questions and how you should respond.

-Asynchronous JavaScript Interview Questions and Answers Here are 20 commonly asked Asynchronous JavaScript interview questions and answers to prepare you for your interview:
+#### Asynchronous JavaScript Interview Questions and Answers
+#### Here are 20 commonly asked Asynchronous JavaScript interview questions and answers to prepare you for your interview:

 # 1. What do you understand by asynchronous programming?